eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/z-device-bound-attestations.md

 On the other hand, device binding may offer additional security advantages as discussed in Section 2.

+It should be noted that biometric-bound attestations are not currently considered by the ARF.

 ### Combined presentation of attestations
 One of the use cases for supporting non device-bound attestations is the combined